Menu

 A community service.

 There are many reason why people of all ages become radio amateurs.
-Some are interested in talking to other Amateurs in other countries, while others communicate from their cars to others in their cars via repeaters.
+Some are interested in talking to other Radio Amateurs in other countries, while others communicate from their vehicles to others in their cars via repeaters.
 Many enjoy the technical aspects.
-Others get involved to provide communications in areas that have been devastated by hurricanes.
+Others get involved to provide communications in areas that have been devastated by hurricanes and tsunami.

 Amateurs all have in common a basic knowledge of radio technology, regulations and operating principles.
 We all have passed an examination which allows us to communicate on what are called, "Amateur Radio Bands."
-These frequency bands are reserved for use by Radio Amateurs all over the World at intervals from just above the AM broadcast band all the way up through the microwave frequencies.
+These frequency bands are reserved for use by Radio Amateurs all over the World at intervals from just above the AM broadcast band, VHF frequencies just above the FM radio band, and all the way up through the microwave frequencies.

 Here's a link showing the Canadian Amateur Radio frequency allocations.